PERMANENTLY UNDER CONSTRUCTION

 Her graduation thesis from Sandberg Instituut was titled

 User-Agent: If everything is so smooth, why am I so sad?,

-of being a human User within current technological infrastructures.
-You can read the full text of the publication here.
+and reflected on the political implications of being a User in a neoliberal augmented city.
+You can read the full text of the publication (2018) here.

 As a designer, I worked for Het Nieuwe Instituut on the 'Architecture of Appropriation' book and archiving methodology, and on design of the presentations at the São Paulo International Architecture Biennial (2017) and Bi-City Biennale of Urbanism\Architecture in Shenzhen (2017).
 Other clients include MoneyLab / The Institute of Network Cultures, Kirill Savchenkov, Non-Fiction, CLUSTER and Louisa Zahareas.